 The FFIEC released, in June 2012, census demographic data using 2006-2010 American Community Survey (ACS) and Census 2010 SF1-based data.

 The Office of Management and Budget (OMB) revised the delineations of Metropolitan Statistical Areas (MSAs) that were released in February 2013.
 The OMB revised definitions do not affect HMDA data collected in 2013.
 This is consistent with Appendix A §I.C.1 of the HMDA regulations, which indicates that institutions should use the MSA boundaries in effect as of January 1 of the calendar year for which they are reporting.
 The new MSA definitions will apply to HMDA data collected on or after January 1, 2014.

 The Office of Management and Budget did not publish any MSA or MetroDiv changes, effective for 2015 data, however some county and census tracts were added and/or revised as published by the U.S. Census Bureau.

 The 2017 FFIEC Census File will contain the following corrections to census tract numbering that were previously announced by the US Census Bureau for the 2011 and 2012 American Community Survey.

 Los Angeles County, California

-Please see the OMB Bulletins for more information.
+Please see the Census Info for more information.